Shell agrees to set near-term carbon targets

 - The multinational energy giant released a joint statement on the plan with the shareholder group Climate Action 100+.
 It's the result of negotiations led by the Church of England Pensions Board and asset management firm Robeco.

-- It states that the nearer-term targets will "operationalize" the longer-term goals first announced in 2017.
+- Shell said the nearer-term targets will "operationalize" the longer-term goals first announced in 2017.

 - The Financial Times first reported the new agreement late Sunday.